Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: Oh, yeah!
 As soon as we have her crowned Queen of England, we’ll give it to her.

-— Female members of the British royal family have been known to wear elaborate, and occasionally outrageous, hats to public functions.
-Queen Elizabeth I, in particular, is always eye-catching in her brightly colored overcoats and matching hats.
+• Female members of the British royal family have been known to wear elaborate (and occasionally outrageous) hats to public functions.
+Queen Elizabeth II (1926-2022) was often eye-catching in her brightly colored overcoats and matching hats.
+Her ancestor, Queen Elizabeth I, was mentioned in episode four.

 EMILY: A Montblanc pen?